 There are of course many other problem domains where WSL has been used.
 For instance, Facebook used WSL to improve the accuracy of their image recognition algorithm by using large sets of public images with hashtags as weak labels.
 They have also used WSL techniques to incorporate Open Street Map data for their own mapping algorithms.
 Elsewhere, the HazyResearch group has a blog about how weak supervision has been used in science and medicine.

-In this article we presented a high level overview of WSL techniques that can be used for a variety of tasks.
+In this article, we presented a high-level overview of weakly supervised learning techniques that can be used for a variety of tasks.
 While we explored a variety of techniques, one crucial aspect we did not discuss is the accuracy/performance of these techniques.

 The accuracy of some of these WSL techniques (especially those using a single source of inexact/inaccurate information) may be less than their supervised learning counterparts.
 One way to mitigate this issue is by having a small subset of high quality and accurate labels to motivate the model to learn better features (such as in Papandreou et al).

 In some domains however, the potential drop in accuracy might be a fair price to pay.
 For example, having some model instead of no model can be beneficial where high-quality annotations are expensive.
 Another example is deriving value from multiple sources of inexact/inaccurate data which would have otherwise been unused.

 Since WSL is an active research field, we expect to see better performance and further interesting advances in the coming years.
 To keep the blog concise while covering a wide range of techniques, the scope of this introduction and the depth of explanation were heavily constrained.
 We encourage you to visit the links provided at each section and to explore how WSL is used in other domains to augment your knowledge.